IamArmanNikkhah/eft-conformal-fov-360/documentation/FINAL_EXAM_README.txt

 And in the finetune parquet:
 python -c "import pandas as pd; df = pd.read_parquet('data/avtrack360_val.parquet'); print(sorted(df['user_id'].unique()))"

-The lists are here in case you would rather skip those steps:
+The lists are here in case you would rather skip checking which users are in which group:
 Pooled training user ids:
 [3, 4, 5, 6, 7, 8, 10, 11, 12, 13, 14, 15, 16, 18, 19, 20, 21, 22, 24, 25, 26, 28, 31, 32, 33, 34, 35, 37, 38, 39, 40, 41, 42, 43, 44, 46, 47, 48]